Reviews10 min read

 Rating: 3.5/5

-IPVanish is a competent, mid-tier VPN that's genuinely worth it for specific use cases — primarily multi-device households, Kodi users, and P2P enthusiasts who want SOCKS5 included.
-The unlimited connections policy is a real differentiator, and the independently audited no-logs policy means the 2017 scandal is, at this point, historical context rather than current risk.
+IPVanish is a solid mid-tier VPN that actually makes sense for specific situations — mainly multi-device households, Kodi users, and people doing P2P who want SOCKS5 bundled in.
+The unlimited connections are a real differentiator, and the independently audited no-logs policy means the 2017 scandal is historical context now, not current risk.

-But let's be direct: it's not the best VPN available in 2026.
-NordVPN offers more features and a bigger network for slightly more money.
-Surfshark offers similar unlimited connections with more feature innovation for slightly less.
-IPVanish sits in a legitimate but narrow sweet spot, and whether it's the right fit really comes down to your specific situation.
+But let's be straight: it's not the best VPN in 2026.
+NordVPN offers more features and a larger network for slightly more money.
+Surfshark delivers similar unlimited connections with better feature updates for slightly less.
+IPVanish fits a specific but legitimate sweet spot, and whether it's right for you really comes down to your actual needs.

-Buy it if: You've got a large household, you're in the streaming or Kodi ecosystem, or you specifically want SOCKS5 for torrenting — and you catch it at a promotional rate.
+Buy it if: You've got a large household, you're into streaming or Kodi, or you specifically want SOCKS5 for torrenting — and you catch a promotional rate.

-Skip it if: You need China access, you're on iOS and want split tunneling, or you want the most feature-rich VPN on the market.
+Skip it if: You need China access, you're on iOS and want split tunneling, or you want the most feature-packed VPN available.

 You Might Also Like